 - Learn more about the Suzuki Elders and what led them to climate action through their video Five Suzuki Elders and their Stories.

 - Sustainable Merrickville-Wolford is a group working together to contribute to a sustainable, socially just, low-carbon future.
 They have tips on how to move towards a zero-waste lifestyle.

-- Check out Citizen’s for Public Justice’s 9 ways to reduce your GHG footprint
+- Check out Citizen’s for Public Justice’s 9 ways to reduce your GHG footprint.

-- The Canadian Association for the Club of Rome’s (CACOR) recently developed a “plan to survive” which describes what everyone including seniors can do to prepare and cope with climactic change.
+- The Canadian Association for the Club of Rome’s (CACOR) developed a “plan to survive” which describes what everyone including seniors can do to prepare and cope with climactic change.

 Nature all Around us

 Even if you live in a city there are so many ways to connect with nature.
 Being in nature benefits our mental and emotional health, even if that nature is your collection of houseplants!

 - Sustainable Merrickville-Wolford provides resources on buying local and planting a garden.

 - Swapnil is an organization dedicated to enhancing Bangladeshi newcomers’ integration into the Canadian economy.
 The Swapnil Ladies’ Group has recently met to discuss how indoor plants can improve air quality in condos and apartments.
 You can watch the presentation here.